Contact Us

 • Entries can be tracked; updates and changes are auditable

-• The form can be automated using workflow features (send e-mail notifications and reminders, check length of service, check for previous applications, manage key dates and deadlines, etc.)
+• The form can be automated using workflow features (send e-mail notifications and reminders, check length of time since any previous application, manage key dates and deadlines, etc.)

 • A history of requests available to employee (and line-manager if required)